Mawabeni set for vibrant night as Mbesuma Sports Bar opens

 Showbiz Reporter

-The Mawabeni community in Matabeleland South is set for a night to remember as the Mbesuma Sports Bar officially opens its doors on Friday, offering an electrifying evening of music, dance, and celebration.
+The Mawabeni community in Matabeleland South is set for a night to remember as the Mbesuma Sports Bar officially opens its doors today, offering an electrifying evening of music, dance, and celebration.

 Adding to the excitement, Afro-tech dance trio Asante Mo will deliver their signature high-energy performance, ensuring the crowd is on its feet.
 To keep the vibe alive throughout the night, a rotation of talented DJs will take turns spinning tracks guaranteed to keep the party going.